 Together the 12 in 1 becomes 13 and then we truly know the experience of Unity within the Diversity.
 We are the One who the twelve circle.
 So each One of us is essential to the whole as we make up the 1 in the number 13.
 After all Christ had 12 disciples so he himself was the 13th.

-Even so, the Gregorian Calendar does have a certain number magic connected to it that can create numeric portals that draw attention and eve awareness to them.
+Even so, the Gregorian Calendar does have a certain number magic connected to it that can create numeric portals that draw attention and our awareness to them.
 Over the last few years we have had dates like 11/11/11 or 12/12/12.
-This past year we had the date 12/13/14.
+In 2014 we had the date 12/13/14.
 I myself love that I was born on 3/4/56.

 If you Truly Understand the Number 13

 There is also an occult understanding of the number 13 that says if someone truly understands this number they will be empowered through the mysteries of completion.
 However, if the power of this number is misused it will have a destructive influence, hence the fear that has grown up around the number 13.